Tofee/updog/README.md

 - Select multiple files to:
   - Move (within this directory tree only)
   - Delete
-  - Download as a single zip file
+  - ~~Download as a single zip file~~
 - ~~Breadcrumbs for directory~~
 - New: Drop files only UI
-- Fix: Name arrows for ascending descending (normal UI)
+- Fix: Reintroduce the removed stuff from the normal UI
 - ~~Fix: Order files by name (lite UI)~~
 - logFile to dump info into
 - ~~info to show in the webpage (like upload successful, or file deleted etc)~~